cilium/cilium/Documentation/concepts.rst

   (cilium-docker) that handles each Docker libnetwork call and passes data / requests on to the main Cilium Agent.

-In addition to the components that run on each Linux container host, Cilium leverages a key-value store to share data between Cilium Agents running on different nodes.
-The currently supported key-value stores are:
+In addition to these components, Cilium also depends on the following components running in the cluster:

-* etcd
+* **Key-Value Store:** Cilium shares data between Cilium Agents on different nodes via a kvstore.
+The currently supported key-value stores are etcd or consul.

-* consul
+* **Cilium Operator:** Daemon for handling cluster management duties which can be handled once per cluster, rather than once per node.

 Cilium Agent
 ============